 Asheville North Carolina, USA Travel Guide

 Asheville's history spans centuries, from its origins as Cherokee land to its current status as a common destination.
 The city officially began in 1797 and incorporated in 1827.
-Early development saw it become a holiday resort town and health retreat in the late 19th and early 20th centuries.
+Early development saw it become a resort town and health retreat in the late 19th and early 20th centuries.
 Its reputation for clean mountain air and scenic beauty brought visitors seeking recuperation and leisure.

 City Proper: Approximately 95,000 residents.